Contributor: Mike Lee, Co-Founder of edshelf

 - Teacher forums

-- There are dozens upon dozens of online forums for K-12 teachers, though their quality varies significantly.
+- There are dozens upon dozens of online forums for K-12 teachers, though quality varies significantly.
 Some, like A to Z Teacher Stuff, The Teacher’s Corner, and WeAreTeachers have fairly active communities.
 That also means they moderate their posts and don’t tolerate product promotion posts.
 Lurk in the community to understand the members and etiquette before joining in.
 You can also find forums on specific subjects if you search enough.

 - LinkedIn Groups